-Email: mames@online.eiu.edu (the email system housed in D2L)
+Email: mames@eiu.edu

 Catalogue Description: Strategies for integrating the English language arts, including literature, composition, speech, drama, and works in other media such as film.
 Attention to pedagogical theory and its practical applications.
 Includes five hours of on-site pre-clinical experience.
 This three-credit course is classified as writing intensive.